abhinav4848/Obsidian-Medicine/pneumonia.md

 # Clinical features
 Cough, Sputum production, fever, old age
 Atypical pneumonia has dry cough.
-Typical has productive cough, more rapid onset, high fever, and is usually caused by Strep -> MCC of CAP.
+Typical Pneumonia has productive cough, more rapid onset, high fever, and is usually caused by Strep -> MCC of CAP.
 # Types
 ## [[Haemophilus influenzae]]
 Especially common in patients with [[COPD]] -> Presents as acute exacerbation of COPD.